5 Survival Tips For Business Owners During A Recession

 4. Create an online presence

-Another option that is common however not every business owner really takes advantage of is creating an online presence for your business.
+Another option that is common, however, not every business owner really takes advantage of is creating an online presence for their business.
 No matter what you sell these days, it’s almost considered an “abomination” if your business cannot be found online.

 Social media accounts, handles, and pages are free.
 It will take less than 2 minutes to get them, so please do.